Overview

 The Meat Inspection Program ensures that provincially licensed meat plants comply with legislated standards for the slaughter and production of safe meat products.

-You must submit your request within 10 business days of Form 202 being issued.
+The plant operator must submit the request to the appropriate meat inspection area manager within 10 business days of the Whole and/or Partial Carcass Condemnation Form being issued.

 Eligibility

-You may request a discussion with a ministry veterinarian if you are a:
+You may request a discussion with a ministry veterinarian if you are the:

 Purpose

-We are committed to improving transparency with meat plant operators about inspection decisions and animal health.
+We are committed to improving transparency regarding inspection decisions and improving animal health in the province.

-• address potential issues at the farm level
+• identify and address possible herd/flock health issues at the farm level

 What happens in a discussion

-For herd and flock veterinarians, the ministry veterinarian will discuss possible treatments or best practices to improve overall animal health.
+The ministry veterinarian will discuss possible best practices to improve overall animal/herd health with the producer and herd/flock veterinarian.

 How to request a discussion

-1. Contact the meat plant operator that processed the animals or carcasses.
+1. Contact the meat plant operator that processed the animals.
 They are responsible for submitting the request on your behalf.

-2. The plant operator must contact your local Meat Inspection Program area manager to let them know you want to request a discussion with a ministry veterinarian.
+2. The meat plant operator must contact the local Meat Inspection Program area manager to let them know you want to request a discussion with a ministry veterinarian.

-3. The area manager will provide the plant operator with a Meat Inspection Program discussion request form.
-The producer, consigner, or herd or flock veterinarian is responsible for filling it out.
+3. The area manager will provide the plant operator with a Meat Inspection Program Animal Health Discussion Request form.
+The producer and/or herd/flock veterinarian (“requestor”) is responsible for filling-out the entire form.

 4. The meat plant operator submits the completed form to the area manager.

 We will respond to the request within 10 business days.
-If you need a response urgently, write this on the request form and let your area manager know.
+If you need a response urgently, write this on the request form.